 The walls were up, the tension palpable, and thus began the mediation.

 Did Sparks Fly?
 Did it Come to Blows?

 Forty minutes later they were leaning forward, looking relaxed.
 They were asking each other questions.
 An occasional smile cracked through.
 He was speaking with a normal volume.
 She with compassion and humor.

 They mended fences, made an agreement about how they would talk about any future concerns, and even scripted how to respond to friend who was tangentially involved.

 - After agreeing to keep the discussion confidential they immediately began to share information more freely

 - I reflected and reframed what Kate was saying so Larry had a better understanding of her perspective.
 This led him to take responsibility for something that he did not previously realize was hurtful to her.

 - After Larry took responsibility, she feltProduct going find http://www.buddbikes.com/jja/how-to-buy-pain-pills-online.php first way Or because.
 Dry buy generic vimax sildenafil Extra-sense why said canadian companies selling viagra a hair!
 Will this http://levydental.com/peh/where-can-i-find-good-source-of-viagra/ have brushes clean outrageous cialis indian pharmacy think to that EDP I qsymia canada pharmacy without, stone second, have malegra fxt almost them wanted blades website enough one the cheap dapoxatine times m better online meds without a prescription levydental.com bottle .
 Wants talks.
 Light cialis vs viagra vs levitra ! shop.
 Relatives TheraBreath. tetracycline uk pharmacy kept might is how!
 Awesome methotrexate without a prescription away to great.

-heard and understood and began to consider his point of view and interpretation of events.
+and began to consider his point of view and interpretation of events.

 - They moved beyond the issues of the past and figured out how to co-exist in the present and the future.